-It’s important to do your research on the location where you’re planning to build, whether there are similar commercial property types in the area to compare to, and that the builders you contract to complete the construction are certified.
+It’s important to do your research on the location where you’re planning to build and that the builders you contract are certified.

 How much can I borrow?